SmartFi (SMTF) Hits Self Reported Market Cap of $1.02 Billion

-SmartFi (SMTF) traded 0% lower against the U.S. dollar during the one day period ending at 19:00 PM Eastern on May 12th.
-Over the last seven days, SmartFi has traded 0.1% lower against the U.S. dollar.
-SmartFi has a total market cap of $1.02 billion and approximately $23.64 worth of SmartFi was traded on exchanges in the last 24 hours.
-One SmartFi token can now be bought for about $0.0120 or 0.00000020 BTC on popular exchanges.
+SmartFi (SMTF) traded 0% lower against the US dollar during the 1-day period ending at 19:00 PM Eastern on May 18th.
+One SmartFi token can currently be bought for $0.0120 or 0.00000018 BTC on exchanges.
+SmartFi has a market cap of $1.02 billion and approximately $23.66 worth of SmartFi was traded on exchanges in the last 24 hours.
+Over the last seven days, SmartFi has traded 0% higher against the US dollar.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.